 Near the center of town (don’t blink) I found a cute little spot called “The Vintage Pub.”
 While it did not sound particularly authentic, I was not particularly picky and they had a beer list as long as my arm, including the Rochefort 10.

 There were a few tables outside and it was early enough that I had a few from which to choose.
-I felt a bit out of place in my cycling “kit” (basically a sh$t-ton of lycra), so I selected a table that was as secluded as possible, but still pretty much in plain view).
+I felt a bit out of place in my cycling “kit” (basically a ton of lycra that matched far too perfectly), so I selected a table that was as secluded as possible, but nonetheless still pretty much in plain view).

 I grabbed my helmet and placed it over my face as if it were a hockey mask, trying to block the far more offensive odor.
 Harbor no illusions, the helmet was was nasty: weeks of wearing said protectant had rendered it pretty darned funky.
 But we are talking degrees here.
 I immediately questioned my resolve: would I rub fresh dog excrement on my face to numb the stench of a nearby decomposing skunk?